roma-glushko/magento2-training-camp/README.md

 Merchant wants to use the Table Rates shipping method for using only for United States country.
 Create test orders and provide the screenshots.

+### CO-6.
+Task

+Create the order and reorder it via customer account.

 ## Customer (CST)

 ### CST-1.
 Task